-- .
-The next increments of U.S. uranium enrichment capacity will be available when needed to meet the growing demand for fuel for nuclear powered generating plants in the U.S. and in other nations. - The U.S. maintains its role as a major world supplier of uranium enrichment services and nuclear power plants -- a role that is important to: - Our economy and our world trade position. - Our efforts to obtain the commitment of additional nations to accept international safeguards and the principle of nuclear non-proliferation. - Our cooperation with other major oil consuming nations which are looking to nuclear power to help reduce their dependence on foreign oil imports.
+- The next increments of U.S. uranium enrichment capacity will be available when needed to meet the growing demand for fuel for nuclear powered generating plants in the U.S. and in other nations. - The U.S. maintains its role as a major world supplier of uranium enrichment services and nuclear power plants -- a role that is important to: - Our economy and our world trade position. - Our efforts to obtain the commitment of additional nations to accept international safeguards and the principle of nuclear non-proliferation. - Our cooperation with other major oil consuming nations which are looking to nuclear power to help reduce their dependence on foreign oil imports.

-- All future increments of capacity will be built, financed and operated by private industry -- rather than by the Federal Government -- so that a competitive industry will exist at the earliest possible date. - .
-There will be little or no cost to the taxpayer and that the Government will receive increased revenue in corporate taxes and compensation for the use of its inventions and discoveries. - All necessary domestic and international controls over nuclear materials and classified technology will be maintained, as they would be if the Government were to own the new plants.
+- Our longer range goal of developing technology and energy resources to supply a significant share of the free world's energy needs. - All future increments of capacity will be built, financed and operated by private industry -- rather than by the Federal Government -- so that a competitive industry will exist at the earliest possible date. - There will be little or no cost to the taxpayer and that the Government will receive increased revenue in corporate taxes and compensation for the use of its inventions and discoveries. - All necessary domestic and international controls over nuclear materials and classified technology will be maintained, as they would be if the Government were to own the new plants.